-The applicant has applied to the Texas Commission on Environmental Quality (TCEQ) for a new permit to authorize the discharge of treated domestic wastewater at a daily average flow not to exceed 0.125 million gallons per day (MGD) in the Interim I phase, a daily average flow not to exceed 0.25 MGD in the Interim II phase, and a daily average flow not to exceed 0.499 MGD in the Final phase.
-The proposed wastewater treatment facility will serve the Clear Fork Ranch Development.
+The applicant has applied to the Texas Commission on Environmental Quality (TCEQ) for a new permit to authorize the discharge of treated domestic wastewater at a daily average flow not to exceed 0.1 million gallons per day (MGD).
+The proposed wastewater treatment facility will serve the Villages of Indian Lakes - Mesa Verde Commercial Development.